dimapod/angular-tabs/README.md

 ##Configuration

-The configuration of the tab system is done using $uiTabsProvider
+The configuration of the tab system is done using $uiTabsProvider:
 ```js
 app.config(function ($uiTabsProvider) {
     ...